LiberalEagle/paywall_sledger/README.md

 ## Installation
 This plugin is not published on the Chrome Web Store.
 Installation is simple but must be done manually following these steps:

-1. Clone this repo locally
+1. Clone/download this repo locally
 2. Navigate to chrome://extensions
 3. Enable Developer Mode in the top right corner
 4. Select "Load unpacked" from top left corner, and then select your local unzipped version of this repo.